Falcons Home Page

 Age-specific Guidelines:

 In general, and subject to the grade-specific guidelines below, all home-schooled boys between the ages of 11 and 18 on September 1st of the academic year are eligible and invited to try out for our team that plays in the spring of the same academic year.
 In other words, a player who turns 19 on September 2 or later is eligible to play on the High School team the following spring.
 A player who turns 19 on September 1, or before, is not.
-On the other end, a player who turns 11 on September 1 is eligible to play on the Junior High team the following spring, whereas one who turns 11 on September 2nd or later is not.
+On the other end, a player who turns 11 on September 1 is eligible to play on the Junior High team the following spring, whereas one who turns 11 on September 2nd or later is not (unless a special exception has been granted).

 In addition: